UtrechtUniversity/yoda/docs/administration/troubleshooting_publication.md

 When the org_publication_status is "Retry" the publication process will be retried until success.
 Check status.datacite.org if you suspect a datacite problem.
 Publications will fail if the API servers are down.
-Check the ability of the rods user to set up a ssh connection with the inbox user on the public yoda server.
+Check the ability of the rods user to set up a ssh connection with the inbox user on the public Yoda server.
 When troubleshooting was successful the publication process will skip the subtasks before the failure and continue.